ioanmeri/js-concepts/01-Memoization and Dynamic Programming.md

 * HybridHDR
   * Auto Color Saturation: some calculations into complex function remain the same at different inputs
 * Auto Check Username
-  * SignUp Form: if username tried and exists, no need to send a GET request again to check if username exists
+  * SignUp Form: if username tried and exists, no need to send a GET request again to check if the username exists